 top of page

-The Ultimate Travel Guide to Agadir
+Morocco's Modern Beach Resort: The Essential Travel Guide to Agadir

-Located where the Atlas Mountains meet the Atlantic Ocean, Agadir is a major Moroccan city that’s blessed with golden sands and one of the country’s biggest souks.
 Though devastated by an earthquake in 1960, this southern city has risen from the rubble and today blends traditional neighbourhoods with the feel of a modern beachside resort

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!